sonnylazuardi/izin-bertakut/README.md

 2. Find your friend to be sent an izin-bertakut message
 3. Put your message why you do bertakut to him/her
 4. choose or upload the photo
-5. Viola! salam bertakut !
+5. Voila! your honor message will be sent!